 Coagulation studies should not be ordered in patients with epistaxis unless there is a personal or family history of a coagulation disorder.

-For optimum management of epistaxis, it is crucial that a clear ED management protocol [25] or epistaxis ladder [26] is developed in co-operation with the local Otolaryngology department.
-Protocols should outline a staged process where treatment of a patient with epistaxis, starts with the simplest and least invasive techniques moves through more advances procedures and finishes with guidance on situations where specialist input is needed [7,8].
+Protocols should outline a staged process, where treatment of a patient with epistaxis starts with the simplest and least invasive techniques, moves through more advanced procedures, and finishes with guidance on situations where specialist input is needed.
+[7,8]

-Having first ensured that appropriate resuscitative and first aid measures have been applied, further management begins by ensuring the clinicians personal protection.
-Epistaxis presents a particularly high risk of blood contamination due to bleeding directly into the airway and therefore an increased likelihood of droplet spread.
-Practitioner contamination beyond gloves was found to occur in 55% of patients [27] and ocular contamination was found in up to 18% of cases [28].
-Clinicians should therefore be equipped with a minimum of gloves, mask and visor.
+Epistaxis presents a particularly high risk of blood contamination due to bleeding directly into the airway, and, therefore, an increased likelihood of droplet spread.
+Practitioner contamination beyond gloves was found to occur in 55% of patients [19] and ocular contamination was found in up to 18% of cases.
+[20]

-Covering the patients mouth with a facemask will also ensure that any coughed or expectorated blood is caught [29].
+Covering the patient’s mouth with a facemask will also ensure that any coughed or expectorated blood is caught.
+[21]

 Clinicians have been found to be contaminated with blood, beyond the gloves, in over half of patients treated with epistaxis.

-A thorough evaluation of the anterior nasal cavity can only be achieved with the correct facilities and equipment which, in one study, was found to be lacking in most UK EDs [7].
+A thorough evaluation of the anterior nasal cavity can only be achieved with the correct facilities and equipment which, in one study, was found to be lacking in most UK EDs.
+[7]

-Essential items for managing epistaxis are;
+Essential items for managing epistaxis are:

 • A strong light source